 Anonymous

-You can just call up your manager or email them saying that I want to leave the company as I got better opportunity and you know that I have already served 2 months notice and rest please give me exemption as No Notice required or early leave.
+You can just call up your manager or email them saying that you want to leave the company because you have found a better opportunity.
+As you are already serving a 2-month notice period, please consider granting me an exemption as no further notice is required or allow me to take early leave.

 From India, Hyderabad

-I have already started with new company in Netherland.
-Also, completed notice period of 3 months in previous company and got relieving letter as well.
+I have already started with a new company in the Netherlands.
+I have also completed the notice period of 3 months in my previous company and received a relieving letter as well.
+However, for one month, I had dual employment on paper.
+My current employer has no issue with this situation.

-I am curious to know about future prospects if I wish to come back to India.
+I am curious to know about the future prospects if I wish to come back to India.

 From India, Noida